 When I noticed my hair getting finer and even receding a millimetre at the hairline I was upset.
 Nobody else noticed, but to me, it yelled.
-I did my research and discovered that almost half of women who experience hair loss/thinning don’t talk about it (a bit like menopause right?).
+I did some research and discovered that almost half of women who experience hair loss/thinning don’t talk about it.
+A bit like menopause right?Half of the women who experience hair loss/thinning don’t talk about it (a bit like menopause right?).
+Click To Tweet

-Here are my three go-to’s (right now):
+Here are my four go-to’s (right now):

-1. Castor Oil
+2. Castor Oil

 Castor oil is an age-old remedy for improving hair growth as it’s antimicrobial and helps increase circulation.
 It’s also rich in antioxidants which help support keratin and encourage strength.
 Recently, I got online and ordered some to test it out.
 I don’t know if you’ve ever used castor oil but it’s very thick and sticky.

 I applied it to my roots by tipping up the bottle and dabbing it on, then massaging it in.
 As well as I was able to due to it its stickiness.
 It’s quite a messy way to apply it – a bottle and eyedropper would be more effective.

 I left it on for an hour – sometimes overnight with a towel on my pillow – and then washed it out.
 A very thorough, double shampoo is called for to get it all out.